 .. the actual business of applying described in this chapter can be very bureaucratic.
 Any interviews you have will take time to prepare for (see chapter 10) and you’ve got loads of other calls on your time like studying and having a social life.

 One way to tackle this problem is to schedule some time every week when you work on applications, see chapter 19.
-However, there’s no getting away from the fact that finding a job will be time consuming.
-Beware of the time sink.
+However, there’s no getting away from the fact that finding a job can consume a significant amount of your time.
+So beware of the time sink. ⏰

 For most people, rejection is a normal part of applying for jobs.
 Rejection can take a heavy toll on your mental health described in chapter 3 and it is usually a struggle.
-Some employers won’t even bother to reply to reject you, welcome to the employer black hole described in section 7.2 and shown in figure 8.8.
+Some employers won’t even bother to reply to reject you.
+Welcome to the employer black hole described in section 7.2 and shown in figure 8.9.

 If you’re getting too many rejections or all your applications are sucked into black holes, it might be because you need to :